JustinSDK/dotSCAD/docs/lib-cross_sections.md

 Given a 2D shape, points and angles along the path, this function will return all cross-sections.
 Combined with the `polysections` module, you can create a specific path extrusion.

-It depends on the `rotate_p` function.
-Remember to include "rotate_p.scad".

 ## Parameters

 - `shape_pts`: A list of points represent a shape.
 See the example below.